flyingcat9/ip/docs/README.md

-# Jocelyn User Guide
+# chatbot.Jocelyn User Guide

 ![img.png](img.png)

-Use Jocelyn, the newest Chatbot that allows you to keep tracking of everything, whether it be events, deadlines or event todo items!
+Use chatbot.Jocelyn, the newest Chatbot that allows you to keep tracking of everything, whether it be events, deadlines or event todo items!